ABOUT

 Various analytical, normative and historical explorations at the interface between business, society and government; with a special interest in the history and evolution of ideas about capitalism, socialism and alternative economic and governance systems.
 My books in this area:

-Scenarios, predictions, strategies and the theory and intellectual history of thinking about the future.
+Social trends, social risks, scenarios, predictions, social control and the theory and intellectual history of thinking about the future.
 Published volumes in this area:

-My work has been published in: American Political Science Review; Nonprofit and Voluntary Sector Quarterly; Public Choice; Review of Political Economy; Administration & Society; Journal of Natural Resources Policy Research; Comparative Economic Studies; Society; Constitutional Political Economy; Kyklos: International Review of Social Sciences; Governance: An International Journal of Policy, Administration, and Institutions; Policy Studies Journal (PSJ); Review of Austrian Economics; East European Economics; Revue Française d’economie; Comparative Strategy; Journal of Economic Behavior and Organization; Technological Forecasting and Social Change; Futures-The Journal of Policy, Planning and Futures Studies; The Good Society-The Journal of the Committee on the Political Economy of the Good Society; The Oxford Handbook of Austrian Economics; Communist and Post-Communist Studies; The Oxford Handbook of Public Choice; The Routledge Handbook of Public Policy; The SAGE Encyclopedia of Philosophy and the Social Sciences.
+My work has been published in: American Political Science Review; Social Philosophy & Policy; Nonprofit and Voluntary Sector Quarterly; Public Choice; Review of Political Economy; Administration & Society; Academy of Management Proceeding; Contemporary Politics; Journal of Natural Resources Policy Research; Comparative Economic Studies; Society; The American Journal of Economics and Sociology; Constitutional Political Economy; Kyklos: International Review of Social Sciences; Governance: An International Journal of Policy, Administration, and Institutions; Policy Studies Journal (PSJ); Review of Austrian Economics; East European Economics; Revue Française d’economie; Comparative Strategy; Journal of Economic Behavior and Organization; Technological Forecasting and Social Change; Futures-The Journal of Policy, Planning and Futures Studies; Journal of Public Finance and Public Choice; The Good Society-The Journal of the Committee on the Political Economy of the Good Society; Communist and Post-Communist Studies; The Oxford Handbook of Austrian Economics; The Oxford Handbook of Public Choice; The Routledge Handbook of Public Policy; The SAGE Encyclopedia of Philosophy and the Social Sciences.

 Outside of academia, my experience includes being a consultant implementing, developing and coordinating projects for organizations such as the US Agency for International Development (USAID), the World Bank, the United Nations Development Program (UNDP) and for companies such as Booz Allen Hamilton.